• Courses

 • CSS Selector Guide for Google Tag Manager

-But on the other hand, keep in mind that CSS Selectors should be used with caution otherwise, your tracking implementation will be very unstable and easy to break.
+On the other hand, keep in mind that CSS Selectors should be used with caution; otherwise, your tracking implementation will be very unstable and easy to break.

 Another case where the Click Element variable is useful